-We’ve said it before and will say it again, market research methodologies are lagging behind and keeping to old-fashioned principles: soon they simply won’t work.
-Here’s how we think you should be using market research, and implementing it more frequently into your everyday.
+We’ve said it before and will say it again, traditional market research methodologies are lagging behind and keeping to old-fashioned principles: soon they simply won’t work.
+Here’s how we think you should be using innovative market research, and implementing it more frequently in your everyday.

 First things first, Agile Market Research simply means you incorporate research ad-hoc, using it to validate or discard a hypothesis with your team on an “as-you-go” basis.
 How does it work?
 You keep in touch with your consumer: either through surveys or polls or frequent reviews of user experiences and opinions.
 You use a platform or service that allows you to send out frequent surveys to your desired target (that’s us!) and make sure to look at your Stats and set KPIs to guide your analysis.

-What?
-Make short surveys to check up with your consumer and screen concepts, creative processes, brainstorming, naming and branding ideas, etc.
+- What?
+Make short surveys to checking up with your consumer and screen concepts, creative processes, brainstorming, naming and branding ideas, etc.

-Why?
-You’ll be able to ensure you stay connected throughout the product design, marketing plan, and launch of a new product, minimising the errors you make and ensuring you understand the motivations of your customer.
-You’ll be reinforcing the choices you make and minimising the risk in making them.
+- Why?
+You’ll be able to ensure you stay connected throughout the product design, marketing plan, and launch of a new product, minimizing the errors you make and ensuring you understand the motivations of your customer.
+You’ll be reinforcing the choices you make and minimizing the risk in making them.

 3. Live Campaign Tests

-Your media strategy is ready to go, you’ve bought the airtime and ad space and think you’ve identified your target audience, your campaign is minutely planned out, why shouldn’t your impact assessment be just as precise?
+Your media strategy is ready to go, you’ve bought the airtime and ad space, and think you’ve identified your target audience, and your campaign is minutely planned out, why shouldn’t your impact assessment be just as precise?

-How?
-By timing your survey release with your marketing launch, and asking questions that will narrow the sample to people who have viewed your ad, you’ll be able to send out brand trackers and NPS like questions the results of which can be accurately associated to the specific moments in time, and isolated from wider brand events.
+- How?
+By timing your survey release with your marketing launch, and asking questions that will narrow the sample to people who have viewed your ad, you’ll be able to send out brand trackers and NPS-like questions the results of which can be accurately associated with the specific moments in time, and isolated from wider brand events.

 4. By extension, On-Air Campaign Optimisation

-How?
+- How?
 Don’t sidestep the people you’re actually interested in, whose opinion is actually important to you.
-By releasing research as your campaigns are live you can get a sense for your audiences’ responses and associations: and optimise as you go.
+By releasing research as your campaigns are life you can get a sense of your audiences’ responses and associations: and optimize as you go.
 It means your budget doesn’t need to be entirely spent on a strategy that didn’t go as expected, and that you’ll be able to redirect and adapt.

 5. Spit-fire questions to unlock any standstill

-How?
-We’ve already written about 7 different types of studies you could be doing in real-time, which can help you start out.
-Read the post here.
+- How?
+We’ve already written an article about 7 different types of studies you could be doing in real time, which can help you start out.

 Why is it important to change how we use and schedule market research?

-We think data not only has the potential to give us deeper insights about the world but also improve it: making companies more efficient and consumer-focused.
+We think innovative market research data not only has the potential to give us deeper insights into the world but also improve it: making companies more efficient and consumer-focused.
 Consumers today are educated and self-aware, pushing for cleaner industries and ethical practices and demanding higher ethical standards for companies.
 Staying in touch with them is essential to be able to foster mutually beneficial collaborations, a utopian ideal that might as of yet seem far-fetched, but which we have no reason not to aim for.